Lilian Thuram: Monaco

 Thuram started his professional career with Monaco in 1991.
 He only made one appearance that season, but was officially promoted to the first team the following season, when he would go on to make 19 appearances.

 He was inserted into the starting XI by the end of 1992 and would go on to make 155 league appearances for the Ligue 1 outfit, before transferring to Parma in the summer of 1996.
 He made his national team debut in 1994, while at Monaco.
-With Monaco, he most notably won the Coupe de France in 1991, also reaching the final of the 1991–92 European Cup Winners' Cup.
-In total his whole spell at AS Monaco he only scored 11 goals.
+With Monaco, he won the Coupe de France in 1991, and reached the final of the 1991–92 European Cup Winners' Cup.
+He scored a total of 11 goals in his time at AS Monaco.

-However, Thuram scored his only UEFA Champions League goal in his career for Monaco in a 4–1 victory over Spartak Moscow in the 1993–94 season.
+Thuram scored his only UEFA Champions League goal in his career for Monaco in a 4–1 victory over Spartak Moscow in the 1993–94 season.

 Parma

-In July 1996, Thuram made a high-profile transfer to Italy to join Serie A club Parma.
+In July 1996, Thuram made a transfer to Italy to join Serie A club Parma.
 In his first season, he made over 40 appearances for the club in all competitions, scoring one goal, as Parma finished second in the 1996–97 Serie A to Juventus.
-He maintained a starting position in defence throughout his time with Parma, making 163 Serie A appearances and scoring one league goal.
-In all, he made over 200 appearances for the club, really making a name for himself, also earning caps for France.
+He maintained a starting position in defense throughout his time with Parma, making 163 Serie A appearances and scoring one league goal.
+In all, he made over 200 appearances for the club, which helped him cap in his national team.

-Following another impressive season in 2000–01, where Parma reached the Coppa Italia final, and finishing the Serie A season in fourth place, Thuram, along with teammate Gianluigi Buffon, transferred to Juventus.
+Following another season in 2000–01, where Parma reached the Coppa Italia final, and finishing the Serie A season in fourth place, Thuram, along with teammate Gianluigi Buffon, transferred to Juventus.
 His transfer cost the club 80 billion Italian lire (€41,316,552).

 While at Parma, along with eventual Juventus teammates Buffon and Fabio Cannavaro, Thuram won both the UEFA Cup and the Coppa Italia during the 1998–99 season, immediately followed by the 1999 Supercoppa Italiana.